craftykate/odin-project/README.md

 	- Find the shortest path a knight would travel to get from one spot on a chess board to another
 - [Testing with RSpec](https://github.com/craftykate/odin-project/tree/master/10_testing_with_rspec)
 	- Go back and write tests for Caesar Cipher, enumerable methods and Tic Tac Toe
+	- Build a Connect Four game using TDD